How to Use PiggyVest and Cowrywise as a Nigerian Student

 Start with one app, one feature, one amount.
 The most common mistake is setting up too many features at once and abandoning all of them when the complexity becomes a chore.

-If choosing Cowrywise: set up one automated savings plan for ₦1,000–₦2,000 weekly, linked to your main bank account.
+If choosing Cowrywise: set up one small automated savings plan linked to your main bank account.
 Let it run for four weeks without withdrawing.
 Once the habit is established, add a goal for a specific target.
-If choosing PiggyVest: use Safelock to set aside whatever you can afford to lock away for the next 30–60 days.
-The first cycle of completing a Safelock builds confidence that the system works.
+If choosing PiggyVest: use a locked savings product only for money you can genuinely leave untouched until the maturity date.
+The first cycle of completing a locked plan builds confidence that the system works.

 Students who combine savings with income from selling items or services on CampusPlug often find that their first savings come from selling things they no longer need - a practical starting point that requires no sacrifice from an existing allowance.